 Essential for any beach holiday!
 Make sure to pack at least two different swimming costumes, just in case you feel the need to wash one.
 Wearing a single costume for up to two weeks can make it feel pretty nasty, particularly if you are swimming in the sea, so try to chop and change.
 Plus you might want to have one costume for the beach and another for the pool, just in case.
 If you need to purchase some new swimwear, you could always look online to try and find some vintage swimsuits.
 They would look great at the beach, so some people may want to purchase some.

 Paracetamol, ibuprofen, senokot, dioralyte, the list of ‘just in case’ pills might sound a little excessive, but seriously, you will be grateful that you packed it if you ever come to need it.
 There is nothing worse than feeling ill while you’re on holiday and often we are not in a position to get assistance for small illnesses.
+While your Venice Beachfront Hotel or any other accomodation is likely to have the basic medications ready for emergencies, it couldn’t hurt carrying your own kit that is tailored to your specific needs.

 It is also a good idea to pack antiseptic wipes, plasters and bandages where necessary just in case you or your family get any minor cuts or injuries.
 Make sure to buy bright, waterproof plasters so that you notice if they fall off in the pool and need to be re-treated.